echomesh/YouMatterSystems/README.md

   - Monitor and Address Initial Issues
   - Begin Continuous Improvement Cycle

 ---

 ## Project Overview

 Welcome to the YouMatter Project Repository, a hub of innovation and excellence in healthcare administration.
+Our mission is to streamline hospital operations Certainly!
+Let's continue with the Project Overview section and complete the Detailed Design section.

+---

+## Project Overview (Continued)

+Welcome to the YouMatter Project Repository, a hub of innovation and excellence in healthcare administration.
 Our mission is to streamline hospital operations, enhance patient care, and revolutionize efficiency through the implementation of the YouMatter Patient Administration System (PAS).
-Developed by Conicu, YouMatter stands at the forefront of healthcare technology, leveraging advanced solutions in Security, Azure Identity, and Access Management (IAM), and cloud computing.
+Developed by Conicu Consulting Pty Ltd, YouMatter stands at the forefront of healthcare technology, leveraging advanced solutions in security, Azure Identity and Access Management (IAM), and cloud computing.

 ### Key Goals: